 (no experience needed!) or decorating the church during 2019, please talk to Julia Findley.
 Your help would be most welcome.

-We meet on the first and third Fridays of each month from 1.30pm until 4.30pm in St Mary’s Church Hall.
+We meet every Friday afternoon from 1.30pm until 4.30pm in St Mary’s Church Hall.
 There is no charge to join the club and there are no weekly fees, but there is an opportunity to make a small voluntary contribution towards the cost of refreshments.

 You only need to bring your own equipment, reference materials (varies from printed photos to images on mobile phones!) and lots of enthusiasm!